SyedUmaidAhmed/Spy-Tank-Raspberry-Pi-Camera-Gun-App-controlled/README.md

 # Spy-Tank-Raspberry-Pi-Camera-Gun-App-controlled
-Spy Tank Raspberry Pi (Camera &amp; Gun) App controlled
+Spy Tank Raspberry Pi (Camera &amp; Gun) App controlled The mobile application communicates continuously with the Raspberry pi through socket to send control signals which makes the vehicle to move.

 Video of this project is uploaded on my youtube channel: